-Just released podcast episode 6 (now downloadable along with all other previous episodes!), here some extra thoughts on it that I didn't mention.
+Just released podcast episode 6.
+Here some extra thoughts on it that I didn't mention.

 This episode ran for 43 minutes, but there was a lot of stuff I said in this one.